nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### C: Determine two-stage Left Turn Delay

-For a two-stage left turns, two situations can occur:
+For two-stage left turns, two situations can occur:
 - A bicycle arrives at the first stage during a green phase.
 The delay is the average remaining green time from the first approach before the signal changes, plus a startup time.
 - A bicycle arrives at the first stage during a red phase.
 The delay is the average remaining red time in the first approach plus the entire red time in the second approach, plus two startup times.